gloaysa/lgg/README.md

 - **macOS**: `~/Library/Application Support/lgg/config.toml` or `~/.config/lgg/config.toml`
 - **Windows**: `%APPDATA%\lgg\config.toml`

+> [!NOTE] You can use the configuration to extend the behaviour of lgg, and even translate it to your language.
+For that, use the `synonyms` configuration and look at the [keywords](#available-keywords) that can be extended.

-Here are the available options with their defaults:
+Here are all the available options with their defaults:

 ```toml
 # The absolute path to the directory where your journal files are stored.